 He allowed his eyes to travel over her, meeting her eyes first, lingeringly; then down over her shoulders, her breasts; and further, into the narrow of her waist and to the flare of her hips; and then her long legs.
 He felt a graze of heat that had absolutely nothing to do with the alcohol he'd just poured into himself.

-Still, he chased it down with a gulp of Firewhiskey, feeling its mellow pull, and then made his way, almost prowling, over to where Hermione sat, dropping himself down next to her.
+Still, he chased it down with a gulp of Firewhiskey, and then made his way, almost prowling, over to where Hermione sat, dropping himself down next to her.
 Close, but not too close.

 She blushed, but didn't say anything.

-"So what did you think of Potter?" he asked, because he really did want to know, and the alcohol was beginning to take effect, loosening his tongue.
+"So what did you think of Potter?" he asked as he threw his arm across the back of the sofa, because he really did want to know, and the alcohol was beginning to take effect, loosening his tongue.

 She smiled faintly, and sipped on her drink again before answering.